BasisTI/ansible_docker/README.md

 Role Variables
 --------------

-Available variables are listed below, along with default values (see defaults/main.yml):
+You can specify a specific version of Docker to install.
+If not specify release package will be install.

     docker_ce_version_apt: ""
     docker_ce_version_yum: ""
     docker_ce_version_dnf: ""

-You can specify a specific version of Docker to install.

 Example Playbook
 ----------------